British Values at Bowesfield Primary School

 Opportunities to say what they think and contribute to decisions within class and school.

-Opportunities to contribute to plans they have e.g. Child Protection, Personal Education Plans, Individual Education Plans.
+Opportunities to contribute to plans they have e.g. Child Protection, Personal Education Plans, SEN Support Plans.

-Opportunities to improve their own learning based on assessment prompts and to judge how well they have done using success criteria and individual targets.
+Opportunities to improve their own learning and to judge how well they have done using success criteria and individual targets.